gavinbm/tinybasic/README.md

 - Input numbers
 - Labels and goto

 # Sample BASIC Programs and their C counterparts
+The tests directory holds a comprehensive catalogue of BASIC programs for you do demo the language and test it's features.
+The directory names are pretty self explanatory for what those programs test (i.e. optional-let is meant to show that LET is optional in all contexts).
+Here is a sample program and how it compiles to C

-This is one of the programs from the tests folder (average.bas) in it's pre-compiled BASIC form
+This is one of the programs from simple-tests in the tests folder (average.bas) in it's pre-compiler BASIC form
 ```BASIC
 LET a = 0
 WHILE a < 1 REPEAT